The ninth (ninth!) series of

 Love Island was when Maura Higgins entered the villa and the islanders didn’t quite know what had landed.
 Bringing “fanny flutters” to the villa, being a true girl's girl when push came to shove, and going all the way to the final with Curtis Pritchard, she may not have won but her success since suggests it doesn’t matter.

 However, the one real storyline of season five which makes it so unforgettable was Michael Griffith's behaviour towards Amber Gill.
 Some would go

-Love Islands most successful couples came out of the 2017 series.
+Love Island’s most successful couples came out of the 2017 series.
 I don’t think I have ever been so overjoyed than when Jamie Jewitt entered the villa and whisked the lovely Camilla Thurlow off her feet.
-Proving their love was real the couple are still very much together.
-In one of the more shocking twists in the show player Dom Lever left the villa and his old ways behind after Jessica Shears was voted out.
-The couple are now married and expecting their first baby.
+Proving their love was real, the couple are still very much together.
+In one of the more shocking twists in the show, player Dom Lever left the villa and his old ways behind after Jessica Shears was voted out.
+The couple are now married and expecting their second baby.

 Love Island 2020.
 The ITV dating show decamped to South Africa, bringing viewers a nice serving of drama, only months after the summer of 2019.
-There was no shortage of tears, tantrums, and coupling up, and in February Paige Turley and Finley Tapp walked away the winners.
+There was no shortage of tears, tantrums, and coupling up, and in February 2020, Paige Turley and Finley Tapp walked away the winners.
 However, they weren’t the only contestants to come out of the first season of winter Love Island as reality TV royalty.
-Siannise Fudge and Luke Trotman made it all the way to the final and remain super loved up to this very day.
-Demi Jones and Luke Mabbott also made it to the finale, though Mabbott is now dating Lucie Donlan from season five.
+Siannise Fudge and Luke Trotman made it all the way to the final and remained together for two years until their split in November 2021.
+Demi Jones and Luke Mabbott also made it to the finale, though Mabbott is now engaged to Lucie Donlan from season five.